Poing, Bavaria: Culture and sightseeing

 The Wildpark Poing, opened in 1970 and lies to the east of the community.
 In some parts of the park, visitors can walk through large outdoor enclosures containing various kinds of free roaming animals, which the public may feed.

 Economy and infrastructure

 Transport

 Poing is serviced by the Munich S-Bahn network (S2) (Erding-Petershausen).
-There are two S-Bahn stops of the Munich S-Bahn.
-One in Poing, the other in Grub.
+There are two S-Bahn stops of the Munich S-Bahn: Poing station and Grub (Oberbay) station.

 Highway connections include Autobahn A 94 (Munich-Passau) from Parsdorf/Poing, and from Hohenlinden Bundesstraße B 12 (towards Passau).

 FTO (Flughafen-Tangente-Ost, Airport Connector Road - St2580), connects the A 94 with the airport.
 It is located east of the community, and opened for traffic on Sep.
 9 2009.
 FTO provides a direct north-south connection from the A94 to the Airport, improving Poing's connections with Erding, Munich and the airport.

 Businesses

 The biggest business in town is the firm Canon Production Printing.
 The Poing plant, with roughly 1,500 workers, produces printers.
-Moreover, the following firms are to be found:
+Moreover, the following firms large employers are to be found: